quantumGrail/testFlex/README.md

 # Test Flex
-Test Flex provides users with test case management and automation tools.
+Test Flex provides users with test case management tools.
-Groups of users may work together to create manual and automated tests.
+Groups of users may work together to create manual tests.
 Tests may be left manual until user is ready to build a connected automation.
-Users may create and reuse named xpaths for common site locators.
-Expectations may be set for repeatable, predictable outcomes.

-A provided syntax is in development for 'actions' such as:
-- Click
+# Final Project Description:
+- Project Title: Test Flex
+- Developer Name: Kyel Harwell
-- Type
+- GitHub Username: quantumGrail
-- Route
+- edX Username: kyellearns
+- City and Country: Oklahoma City, USA
+- Date of Record: 2024.05.19

 # Commands
 The following commands should only be run inside the application/ directory: